-For the development of my traditional academic dissertation, I work in the methodology of cultural analysis with influence of systems risk assessment and security theory analysis.
-In the close-reading of contemporary TAZ and PAZ (temporary and permanent autonomous zones) as cultural objects, guiding questions are: what are the fields/architectures of security, what are the security assets, what is the lineage of the assets handling, what is the logic of the system, what are the conditions of interoperativity within the system, what are the relations of power and their (information access) structure, what is the relation to the outward boundaries of the security territory?
+Guiding questions are: what are the fields/architectures of care relations, what are the assets, what is the lineage of asset handling, what is the logic of the system, what are the conditions of interoperativity within the system, what are the relations of power and their (information access) structure, what is the relation to the outward boundaries of the security territory?
 These questions are framed in scenes and narratives of contemporary intimate relations.

-- In taking globalisation as the paradigm and phenomena of the capital-nation-state system, I consider the planetary's phenomenas.
+🝏 In taking globalisation as the paradigm and phenomena of the capital-nation-state system, I consider the planetary's phenomenas.
 Focal points are the urban and architecture designs of commons, co-determinations, and co-operations, through which may expose comprehensions of the civic in the planetary paradigm.
-What are cosmo-polises if not global cities, legal units if not citizen-subjects of nation-states, households if not the nuclear family, and so on.
-I make inquiries into legal unit(s), house, polis, through investigations of the TAZ and PAZ.
-I question the relevance of the law in such formulations.
+What are cosmopolises if not global cities, subjectivities of legal units if not citizen-subjects of nation-states, households if not the nuclear family?
+I make inquiries into legal unit(s), house, polis, through artistic investigations of moving in and out of the TAZ.
+I question the relevance of traditional law in such formulations.

-- To speculate the cultural identity of the planetary as paradigm following globalization and its implications for cosmo[s]polises- and citizen(ships)- conglomerations, I co-created a public reading group series (from 2019).
-We assume a post-state scenario and will discuss themes of alliances, kinship architectures, lineages, rituals, legal entities, inter-federation conflict management, and economic mandates for planetary-stewardship, with invited guest participants.
-Confirmed guests include Victoria Ivanova, Jack Self, and Ben Vickers. https://genevievecostello.net/portfolio/reading-group🝏
+🝏 To speculate the cultural identity of the planetary as paradigm following globalization and its implications for cosmo[s]polises- and citizen(ships)- conglomerations, I co-created a public reading group series (2019).
+We assume a post-state scenario and discuss themes of alliances, kinship architectures, lineages, rituals, legal entities, group conflict, and economic mandates for planetary-stewardship, with invited guest participants.
+Guests have included Victoria Ivanova, Emily Jones, Jack Self, and Jaya Klara Brekke. https://genevievecostello.net/portfolio/reading-group🝏